Aryan-Pardeshi/Alexa/README.md

 Made with passion by [**Aryan Pardeshi**](https://github.com/Aryan-Pardeshi)

-> “I built this assistant to learn, improve, and control my world using code.”
+> “This is my 1st Big Project.”

 ---